csams/podcast-tui/README.md

 Currently, the application does not support environment variable configuration.
 All settings are file-based in the configuration directory.

+### Application Lock

+The application uses a PID lock file to ensure only one instance can run at a time:
+- **Lock File**: `~/.config/podcast-tui/podcast-tui.lock`
+- **Content**: Process ID of the running instance
+- **Behavior**: If another instance is already running, the application will exit with an error message
+- **Stale Lock Cleanup**: Automatically cleans up locks from crashed instances

 ### Platform-Specific Paths

 The application uses Go's standard user directory functions: